 The spouse at home may keep their own monthly income.
 In addition, the spouse at home may qualify to receive a portion of the institutionalized spouse's income to help meet their basic needs.
-The income allowance from the institutionalized spouse is dependent on the spouse at home's income and maintenance costs (e.g., property taxes, mortgage payments or utility bills).
-The maximum allowance a community spouse can receive is \$3,023.
+The income allowance from the institutionalized spouse is dependent on the home spouse's income and maintenance costs (e.g., property taxes, mortgage payments, or utility bills).
+The maximum allowance a spouse who lives in the community can receive is \$3,948.